LambdaSchool/ios-sprint-challenge-pokedex/README.md

 # About

-This is a project I created a Lambda School student.
+This is a project I created as a Lambda School student.
 We had 3 hours to complete the challenge.

 # Networking Sprint Challenge: Pokedex